|EUROPEAN HF CHAMPIONSHIP||

 Terms of Competition for all categories:

-Multipliers are different two-digit numbers, meaning the last two digits of the year of operator's first ever official amateur radio license.
+Multipliers are different two-digit numbers, meaning the last two digits of the year of operator's first ever official amateur radio licence.
 The multiplier is counted only once per band regardless of mode.

 7. QSO POINTS